jaykhan-dev/nuxt-portfolio/content/blog/automated-slider.md

 description: A tutorial on how to build a automated slider in vanilla JS

-previewImage: ~/assets/images/slider.png
+previewImage: slider/slider.png

 categories:
 - Vanilla Javascript

-images:
--

 ---

 # Automated Slider

 In this tutorial, we will learn how to create a automated slider(carousel).
-Please feel free to checkout this sliders **[Codepen](https://codepen.io/riza-khan/pen/dyMveop)**.
+Please feel free to checkout this sliders **[Codepen](https://codepen.io/riza-khan/pen/dyMveop)** which shows a rudiemntary version of the slider.

-The ultimate purpose of this tutorial is not to create a slider, but rather the thought process required to come up with one, because this is maybe the 100th different way to make one.

-Pretty much all of the front-end libraries (ie, Bootstrap, Vuetify) support some kind of feature rich carousel.
-This is helpful if you are in a hurry, however, it does not allow you to learn the inner workings of Javascript, which, when learnt considerably expand your horizons in-terms of customizability and troubleshooting.

-Here we will display content inside of an array of items and we can customize the slider so it displays multiple items at a time.
-This feature may be useful to most users.
+My main focus would be to understand the reasoning behind doing what we are doing.
+Practicing the concepts, will allows us to build more and more complex projects as we practice them.

+This is what we will build (sorry for the jumpy gif):

-<dynamic-image filename="slider-gif.gif"></dynamic-image>
+<dynamic-image filename="slider/slider-gif.gif"></dynamic-image>

+Here, we have three 'cards' that show on `slide-container` at one time.
+Part of the feature in the slider is the ability to change the number of images shown.
+We can change it to just one, or three or a hundred (for arguments sake).

 ## HTML
 Here is the minimum HTML you will need: